-- Axioms are facts and rules that attempt to capture the (important) facts and concepts about a domain; axioms can be used to prove theorems - Mathematicians dislike unnecessary (dependent) axioms, i.e. ones that can be derived from others - Dependent axioms can make reasoning faster, however - Choosing a good set of axioms is a design problem - A definition of a predicate is of the form "p(X) ↔ ..." and can be decomposed into two parts

-- Necessary description: " $p(x) \rightarrow \dots$ "

-- Sufficient description " $p(x) \leftarrow \dots$ " - Some concepts don't have complete like ...
+- Axioms: facts and rules that capture the (important) facts and concepts about a domain; axioms can be used to prove theorems - Mathematicians dislike unnecessary (dependent) axioms, i.e. ones that can be derived from others - Dependent axioms can make reasoning faster, however - Choosing a good set of axioms is a design problem - A definition of a predicate is of the form " $p(X) \leftrightarrow ...$ " and can be decomposed into two parts - Necessary description: " $p(x) \rightarrow ...$ " - Sufficient description "p(x) ← ..." - Some concepts have definitions (triangle) and some do not (person)